msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 );
 ```

-* lazy() Takes a function that calls the dynamic `import()` - that must return a Promise which resolves to a module containing React component
-* Using lazy loaded component on its own **will throw an error**, we have to wrap it in Suspense component
+* Using lazy loaded component on its own **will throw an error**, we have to wrap it in `Suspense` component
-* But besides that, we can use lazy loaded component the same way we use standard components
-* React.lazy supports only default exports, if you want to use named exports, you must use intermediate module that reexports it as the default
-* lazy() and Suspense is [not yet available for server-side rendering](https://reactjs.org/docs/code-splitting.html#reactlazy)

 ### Suspense

-* Suspense is a React component that displays fallback content (e.g. spinner) while waiting for the dynamic component to load
+* Suspense is a React component that displays fallback content (e.g. spinner) while waiting for the dynamic content to load
 * Fallback can be any valid react component

 ```javascript